Newark Public Library: History

 The historic Newark Public Library traces its beginnings to the Newark Library Association, a private organization that was chartered in 1847.
 In 1887, the people of Newark approved the founding of a Free Public Library.
 The first director of the library was Frank Pierce Hill.

-The Newark 'Free Public Library opened on West Park Street in the central ward of downtown Newark in 1889 and offered a collection of over 10,000 books which had been acquired from the Newark Library Association.
+The Newark Free Public Library opened on West Park Street in the central ward of downtown Newark in 1889 and offered a collection of over 10,000 books which had been acquired from the Newark Library Association.

-Over time, the influx of more books and an increasing population necessitated the construction of a new building at 5 Washington Street, the current location of the main branch of the Newark Public Library.
+Over time, the influx of more books and an increasing population necessitated the construction of a new building at 5 Washington Street, the current location of the main branch of the Newark Public Library which opened in 1901.
 An architectural marvel, the new building, designed by Rankin and Kellogg, was influenced by the 15th century Palazzo Strozzi in Florence, Italy.
 The library also served as a museum, lecture hall, and a gallery.

 In 1902, John Cotton Dana succeeded Frank Pierce Hill to become the director of the library.
 John Cotton Dana greatly promoted the educational value of the library.
 For example, he established foreign language collections for immigrants and even developed a special collection for the business community.
 This "Business Branch" was the first of its kind in the nation.
 John Cotton Dana was employed at the Newark Public Library in Newark, New Jersey, until his death in 1929.
 John Cotton Dana also founded the Newark Museum in 1909, inside the library, directing it until his death.

-After the death of Dana in 1929, the library continued to thrive.
-Beatrice Winser took over as director of the library and Newark Museum until 1942.
+After the death of Dana in 1929, Beatrice Winser took over as director of the library and Newark Museum until 1942.
 In 1930, the library had a book truck which brought books to children throughout Newark.
 In 1929, the library's New Jersey Collection was founded, which later became The Charles F. Cummings New Jersey Information Center.
 The CFCNJIC became a separate Library department in 1951.
+In 1963 the library became a Federal Regional Depository.